RM9807/AURAA_REPLIT/replit.md

 ## Overview

-This project is a React-based landing page for AURAA, a personal AI stylist application.
-It aims to provide users with an AI-powered platform for fashion and styling, featuring a modern, responsive design with smooth animations and interactive components.
-The business vision is to offer personalized styling advice, wardrobe management, and outfit recommendations, leveraging AI to enhance the user's fashion experience.
+This project is a React-based full-stack application for AURAA, a personal AI stylist platform.
+It provides users with comprehensive AI-powered fashion tools including style analysis, digital wardrobe management, and intelligent outfit generation.
+The platform leverages OpenAI to deliver personalized styling advice, automated outfit suggestions based on wardrobe inventory and Style DNA analysis, and culturally-aware fashion recommendations.
+The application features modern, responsive design with smooth animations and interactive components.

 ## User Preferences